usvao/vodays/stories/stories.rst

 The tutorials build on this narrative by inserting the specific tools into the narrative as a means to solve the overall problem.

-One to two stories should be used for the VO Day.
+One to two xtor should be used for the VO Day.
 Stories can vary in many
 ways:  object types (quasars versus ), .

-**Individual Stories**
+**Individual xts**

 .. toctree::
    :maxdepth: 1